folio-org/okapi/doc/guide.md

 Note that mod-foo-2.0.0 doesn’t have an entry with `"permissionName": "foo.beg"`, therefore `foo.beg` will be deprecated when migrating from mod-foo-1.0.0 to mod-foo-2.0.0.
 And the deprecated permission will be removed when calling mod-permissions' `/perms/purge-deprecated` API.

-A user that has permission `foo.beg` in mod-foo-1.0.0 will have the regular (= not deprecated) permission `foo.get` and the deprecated permission `foo.beg` in mod-foo-2.0.0 after the migration.
+A user that has permission `foo.beg` in mod-foo-1.0.0 will get the regular (= not deprecated) permission `foo.get` and the deprecated permission `foo.beg` when the migrating to mod-foo-2.0.0 takes place.
 When calling mod-permissions' `/perms/purge-deprecated` API the permission `foo.beg` will be removed from the user.

 On migration any `childOf`/`subPermission` relationships with `foo.beg` gets expanded/duplicated to also cover `foo.get`.